evancz/guide.elm-lang.org/book/effects/time.md

 Now we are going to make a digital clock.
 (Analog will be an exercise!)

 So far we have focused on commands.
-With the randomness example, we commanded the runtime system to give us a random value, but that is sort of a weird pattern for a clock.
+With the HTTP and randomness examples, we commanded Elm to do specific work immediately, but that is sort of a weird pattern for a clock.
 We _always_ want to know the current time.
 This is where **subscriptions** come in!

 After you read through the code, we will talk about how we are using the [`elm/time`][time] package here:

 [time]: https://package.elm-lang.org/packages/elm/time/latest/